Coronavirus variant from India could quickly become dominant, U.K. scientists warn

 Nearly 55 percent of people in Britain have received at least one vaccine dose and about 34 percent are fully vaccinated.

 A strain that proves more contagious, just as social distancing measures are relaxed, could quickly move through the population that remains vulnerable.
-Modeling by scientific advisers to the government concluded that a new variant 30 percent to 40 percent more transmissible than the existing Kent strain could produce a third wave as high as the January surge in Britain.
+Modeling by scientific advisers to the government concluded that a new variant 30 to 40 percent more transmissible than the existing Kent variant could produce a third wave as high as the January surge in Britain.

-And so the government has introduced surge testing in the variant hotspots, while redoubling efforts to get people vaccinated, including accelerating the timing of second doses for all people over 50.
-In Bolton, Blackburn and Darwen in northwest England, health-care workers began going door-to-door over the weekend to offer vaccinations.
+And so the government has introduced surge testing in the variant hot spots, while redoubling efforts to get people vaccinated, including accelerating the timing of second doses for all people over 50.
+In Bolton, Blackburn and Darwen in northwest England, health-care workers began going door to door over the weekend to offer vaccinations.

-In Scotland, vaccines will soon be offered to younger people, aged 18-39, living in Glasgow neighborhoods experiencing an outbreak linked to the Indian variant.
-The health minister in Wales said they were also considering targeted vaccinations.
+In Scotland, vaccines will soon be offered to younger people, aged 18 to 39, living in Glasgow neighborhoods experiencing an outbreak linked to the Indian variant.
+The health minister in Wales said officials were also considering targeted vaccinations.

 Hancock told the BBC that if the variant continues to spread, some areas could see local lockdowns return, though the government is loath to resort to that.